amatgil/rust-ternaries/README.md

 ```
 (remember that both return values must be of the same type or diverge, as in standard if expressions).

 Anything that implements `Truthy` can be used as a predicate.
-By default, only `bool`s, numeric types and enums with `derive(Truthyable)` implement it.
+By default, only `bool`s, numeric types and enums with `derive(Truthyable)` implement it by default.

 Do keep in mind that, if an enum is `derive(Truthable)`, every variant must be tagged with either `truthy` or `falsey`.